-There are sometimes cases when an employee doesn’t perform their job up to the required standard.
-This could happen because they don’t have the right aptitude or skills needed for the position.
-It is also possible that they are unwilling or reluctant to do their job correctly, despite their capabilities.
-In cases such as these, the employer may choose to deal with the issue by dismissing the employee, after following the statutory disciplinary and dismissal process.
+If your employer believes that you are not performing your job up to the required standard they could terminate your employment on the grounds of capability.
+This could happen because if they perceive you don’t have the right aptitude or skills needed for the position.
+It is also possible if they believe that you are unwilling or reluctant to do your job correctly, despite your capabilities.
+In cases such as these, the employer may choose to deal with the issue by dismissing you after following the statutory disciplinary and dismissal process.

 This category of dismissal is called capability dismissals.
 To prove a ‘fair’ dismissal, an employer must show that they have acted reasonably and fairly in carrying out the dismissal.